michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 you similar measurements on Linux.
 Note that you will need to install it as it isn't a standard utility.

 Linux lets you test layer 2 connectivity with `arping`.
-Address Resolution Protocol maps MAC addresses to IP addresses.
 Give `arping` an IP address, it will send link layer frames to the associated MAC address and report the round trip time.
 Give it a MAC address, and it will ping the resolved IP address.

 :::